dangphatthinh/CGShader/README.md

 # 🎮 Unity Shader Showcase

-A collection of custom shaders and visual effects built in Unity, demonstrating various rendering techniques from lighting models to post-processing effects.
+A collection of custom shaders and visual effects built in Unity, demonstrating various rendering techniques.

 ---